Exeter Novel Prize 2025

 5. All genres including children’s of Middle Grade (9-12), Young Adult and New Adult are acceptable.

 6. Your name should not appear anywhere on the attachment.
-The attachment should have the same name as the title of your novel as it appears in the subject line of your email (minus ENP, see How to Enter).
-Only doc, docx, rtf and pdf files will be accepted.
-Any other formats will be disqualified.
-Please present your work in 12pt Times New Roman or Arial, 1.5 or double-spaced.
+The attachment should have the same name as the title of your novel as it appears in the subject line of your email (minus ENP - see How to Enter below).

 7. Entries must be in English.